Conduct of a civil trial before the court

 Written procedure

-You must be assisted from the beginning to the end of the procedure by a lawyer.
+That you are applicant or defendant, you must be assisted by a lawyer from the beginning to the end of the procedure.

-If you want to enter the court of law, you are the applicant.
-To go to court, you must to have a subpoena legal proceedings by a commissioner of justice (formerly bailiff).
+If you want to enter the court of law, you're the plaintiff.
+To go to court, you must first call on a lawyer to write your subpoena legal proceedings.
+The assignment is then issued to your opponent by a Commissioner of Justice (formerly bailiff).

-If you are the recipient of an assignment, you are the defendant to the procedure.
-You must take a lawyer within a period of15 days if you want to take part in the procedure.
+If you are the addressee of a summons, you are the defendant in the proceedings.
+You must take a lawyer within 15 days if you want to be represented in the procedure.

 FYI